loveencounterflow/intertext/README.md

   all the OpenType features and all the scripts and languages of the world"*.
 In other words, don't.
 Even.
   Try.
 Instead, use an existing piece of software.

+  I still believe that under many circumstances, hyphenation paired with 'slabification' gives a good enough approximation to cut down the number of line candidates in a meaningful way, especially when the typesetting algorithm used to turn slabs into paragraphs has a good grasp on the spatial statistics of what it is trying to achieve (as in 'most lines contain between x and y English slabs, and each CJK codepoint is worth around 0.8 English slabs on average').
+You can't partition a long text with confidence using these estimates and call it a day, but one can use these numbers as a starting point to estimate how many of a given sequence of slabs will probably fit into a given line.

 * In advanced typesetting, and maybe even when outputting to the console or typesetting a technical manual in all-monospace, using hanging punctuation may result in a more balanced look.
 One will then have to adjust the right edge (and maybe the left one, too) depending on the last (and first) characters of each